daamien/blog/_posts/2015-03-15-70_Shades_of_Postgres.md

 tags: [PostgreSQL,FDW,ETL]
 ---

 Support for the SQL/MED standard was introduced in PostgreSQL 9.1 (2011).
-Four years later, we now have more the 70 Foreign Data Wrappers (FDW) available, which you can use PostgreSQL to read and write on type of data storage : Oracle, MongoDB, XML files, Hadoop, Git repos, Twitter, you name it, ...
+Four years later, we now have more the [70 Foreign Data Wrappers](https://wiki.postgresql.org/wiki/FDW?nocache=1) (FDW) available, which you can use to read and write on type of data storage : Oracle, MongoDB, XML files, Hadoop, Git repos, Twitter, you-name-it, ...

 <!-- More -->